1. What is a paragraph?

 There isn't a fixed answer to this one.
 Different kinds of writing use different length paragraphs.
 At one extreme, a tabloid newspaper tends to use very short paragraphs, and it often makes each sentence a separate paragraph of its own.
 In academic writing, of course, you shouldn't do this - unless you want your essay to read like something from the Sun or the Daily Star.
 At the other extreme, old-fashioned or very formal writing tends to use much longer paragraphs.
 I've just looked in Thomas Malthus's Essay on Population, a book published in 1798, and I've found a paragraph which is 34 lines long and has 15 sentences in it.
 This is too long for modern readers - and 'modern readers' includes the tutor who will mark your essay.

 The answer to this one depends on how long your sentences are, and there isn't a fixed rule about it.
-This is just a rough guide, but try to break up each page of print into at least two paragraphs, and not more than five.
+This is just a rough guide, but try to break up each page of print into around three paragraphs.
 A page which is all one paragraph would be about 500 words long (I'm assuming you're doing single-space print, like this) and that would be hard work to get through in one go.
 A tutor reading a page like that would be likely to think that you hadn't thought enough about how to structure your argument.
 At the other extreme, if you break up each page into ten or more paragraphs, it looks as if you aren't developing each point in enough detail.
-So try and stay within the 2-5 range for most pages.